Chambers currently has three vacancies for probationary tenants with experience predominantly in crime.

 members in the future.

-We encourage all pupils, from their second six onwards, to apply for Advocate Panels from 2nd six onwards and our experienced Managing Consultant and clerking team will always assist those keen to do so in both gaining the necessary experience and in the completion of the application process.
+We encourage all probationary tenants, if they have not already done so, to apply for Advocate Panels and our experienced Managing Consultant and clerking team will always assist those keen to do so in both gaining the necessary experience and in the completion of the application process.
 Our success rate in these applications is very high, as can be seen from the news items on our website.

 We have several junior members who undertake disclosure work for the SFO and many are briefed on matters as members of the Government Legal department AG's List (GLD).

 Chambers undertakes a considerable amount of Regulatory work for the Nursing &

 Midwifery Council, Ofsted, RICS and the General Pharmaceutical Council.

 Probationary Tenants will have the opportunity to undertake training for the Nursing & Midwifery

 Council and thereafter to be instructed by them as well as to apply for the Junior Junior